inoxlang/inox/docs/language-reference.md

 ## Lists

-A list is a sequence of elements, you can add elements to it and change the value of an element at a given position.
+A list is a sequence of elements.
+You can add elements to it and change the value of an element at a given position.

 ```
 list = []
-append(list, 1)
+list.append(1)

 first_elem = list[0] # index expression
 list[0] = 2